EDEC - Early Childhood Education

 PREREQUISITE: EDEC 160 and junior standing.
 (F) Social and emotional development in children birth to age eight in relation to young children's familial, social, and cultural contexts.
 This course also addresses effective strategies for promoting development and learning.
 Some observation of young children is required

-EDEC 450 Literacy in the EC Classroom: 3 Credits (3 Lec)
+EDEC 450 Language and Literacy in Early Childhood: 3 Credits (3 Lec)

 PREREQUISITE: Junior standing and admittance to the Teacher Education program.
 (F) This course focuses on the integration of science, technology, engineering, art, and mathematics in early childhood (preschool – grade 3) classrooms using an inquiry and project-based approach to support young children’s learning.
 Emphasis to content methods and curriculum standards in the STEAM disciplines to promote P–3 student creativity, problem solving, and critical thinking